kelvin147789/ARTX-Sharing-Pool/README.md

-Waiting to deploy if 10K ARTX is ready to add into the pool
+Waiting to deploy if 10K ARTX is ready to add into the pool , if interested , join the telegram group.

 Discussion:
 - https://t.me/artxsharingpool